Kinesiology and the Five Shen

 Learning these pathways is the key to understanding how to apply effective corrections in clinical practice.

 In this multi-part series we will delve deeper into the specific vital organ intelligence’s (spirits) embodied in our heart, liver, lungs, spleen and kidneys.

 Ready to learn more?

-Five Element BioEergetics brings a vision and understanding of how to assess and treat the roots of illness, whether on a body, mind or spirit level.
+Five Element BioEergetics II: Spiritual Pathways of Qi brings a vision and understanding of how to assess and treat the roots of an imbalance, whether on a body, mind or spirit level.

 A key feature of this course is harmonising the Five Shen (Spiritual Qi) and in turn creating a new and deeper level of integration between the client’s biology, psychology, and spirituality.

 To help kinesiologists select acupoints easily and effectively, simple flow charts are integrated into the course treatment protocols to help you confidently apply the course material immediately in your own clinic.